Pee Dee Academy football stadium gets new look for title defense

 MULLINS, S.C. – The Pee Dee Academy Golden Eagles football team will defend their SCISA 3A state championship at a newly renovated facility designed to improve their home-field advantage and fan experience.
-Lon M. Spivey Field has been renamed to Hal D. Townsend Stadium following several upgrades.
+Lon M. Spivey Field will be housed at Hal D. Townsend Stadium following several upgrades.

 Last season the school won their first 11-man state title with a record 12 wins on the season.
 During that time coach Jonathan King organized plans and supporters on the $300,000 project at no cost to the school.